tutorcruncher/tc-api-docs/pages/ahc-categories/ad-hoc-charge-category-object.md

-### Get an Ad Hoc Charge Category
+### Ad Hoc Charge Category Object

-Returns the details of an existing ah hoc charge category.
-You only need to specify the unique `id` of the ad hoc charge category to get the correct details.
+Returns the details of an existing Ah Hoc Charge Category.
+You only need to send a get request to the Ad Hoc Charge Categories url to get a list of available Categories.